 Before you start your journey to dispose of the live mouse you have caught, I recommend that you get the following tools ready.
 Preparation is key when dealing with live rodents!

-Each one of these tools is important to cover the task in hand correctly.
+Each one of these tools is important to cover the task at hand correctly.

 How To Dispose Of A Live Mouse

-Before we begin, our recommendation is that you dispose of the mouse after sunset.
+Before we begin, we recommend that you dispose of the mouse after sunset.
 Mice are nocturnal, which means they are most active at night.
 The mouse is more likely to survive if you dispose of it after sunset.

 Research The Area